Images of Gaussian and other stochastic processes under closed, densely-defined, unbounded linear operators: Acknowledgements

 \section{Acknowledgements}

-TM has been supported through the EPSRC Centre for Doctoral Training in Modelling of Heterogeneous Systems (HetSys), grant no.\ \href{https://gow.epsrc.ukri.org/NGBOViewGrant.aspx?GrantRef=EP/S022848/1}{EP/S022848/1}.
-The authors thank Daniel Ueltschi for helpful and collegial comments.
+TM has been supported through the EPSRC Centre for Doctoral Training in Modelling of Heterogeneous Systems (HetSys), grant no.~\href{https://gow.epsrc.ukri.org/NGBOViewGrant.aspx?GrantRef=EP/S022848/1}{EP/S022848/1}.
+The authors thank Natha\"el da Costa, Hefin Lambley, Marvin Pf\"ortner, and Daniel Ueltschi for helpful and collegial comments; we also thank the editors and anonymous peer reviewers for feedback which has improved the manuscript.

-For the purpose of open access, the authors have applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising.
+For the purpose of open access, the authors have applied a Creative Commons Attribution (CC~BY) licence to any Author Accepted Manuscript version arising.
 No data were created or analysed in this study.